Supersonic-Sites/leachanel/content/en/about.md

 ---
 title: About Léa Chanel
-description: Léa Chanel is a professional esthetician and runs a private home salon dedicated to health and beauty services.
+description: Léa Chanel is a professional esthetician and runs a private home salon. located in Rigaud, QC, dedicated to health and beauty services.
 components:
   - type: header_sub
     bg_color: white